SzymeczeqTechManieczeq/PhoneAsMicrophoneLinux/README.md

 If you want to connect via WiFi click wifi.sh and select "open in terminal" or <br />
 open terminal and type cd directory of this folder <br /> and type sh wifi.sh and type password<br />
-type your password to script
+type your password to script <br />
 Phone<br />
 Go to WoMic App <br />
 WoMic>settings>transport>wifi <br />